 Other than LCD TVs and display panels, BenQ also put great effort into developing projectors by integrating the software and hardware technologies altogether to present an authentic HDR image, which allows consumers to view the content with more details and better picture quality.

-Because different devices have different specs, which might cause the color and brightness to not be represented as the original content intended, many projectors are equipped with Color Mapping and Tone Mapping functions.
-These features are designed to present the best result by taking the specs of the projector itself into count.
-BenQ HDR projectors are designed with Tone Mapping in mind, making sure the images being projected are all based on accurate calculation and precise projection, showing more details with more dynamic range, whether it’s in the highlights or shadows.
-Therefore, it can bring the original visual elements to the audience and provide an experience that’s as if they are watching in the cinema.
+Since different devices have different specs, which might cause the color and brightness to not be represented as the original content intended, many projectors are equipped with Color Mapping and Tone Mapping functions.
+These features are designed to present the best result by taking the specs of the projector itself into account.
+BenQ HDR projectors are designed with Tone Mapping in mind, making sure the images being projected are all based on accurate calculation and precise projection, showing more details with more dynamic range in both light and dark areas.
+Therefore, it can bring the original visual elements to the audience and provide an authentic viewing experience that is closer to seeing a film in the cinema.

-BenQ 4K HDR Projector
+BenQ HDR Projector

 To make the Tone Mapping work even better, BenQ uses Dynamic Iris technology.
-With its Dynamic Black™ technology and proprietary deep dark sealing coating opto-mechanical structure, BenQ projectors create a very wide dynamic range.
-No matter if the original scene is very bright or very dark, consumers will be able to see the original video more clearly.
+With its Dynamic Black™ technology and proprietary deep dark sealing coating optical engine, BenQ projectors create a very wide dynamic range.
+No matter if the original scene is very bright or dark, consumers will be able to see the original video more clearly.